KgTong/alfred2-ruby_china-workflow/README.md

 - get the latest topics categorized by different key words
 - get the hot topics
 - get the no reply
+- Search query for community's resources by google-search

 Screenshots
 ======================